scottlynn1/data_analysis_project_on_starbucks/README.md

 ## Weaknesses of analysis
 There is a large variance in total reviews collected between states and thus more reviews still need to be collected from states with few reviews in order to gain a better resolution of state by state performance.
-Also, depending on the technique and methods of natural language processing, the analysis of reviews in this way can lead to qualitative data and care should be taken when reaching conclusions.
-For instance, the use of trigrams in revealing common customer complaints may miss more nuanced complaints that can't easily be expressed in such few words.
+Furthermore, depending on the technique and methods of natural language processing, the analysis of reviews in this way can lead to qualitative data and care should be taken when reaching conclusions.
+For instance, the use of trigrams in revealing common customer complaints may filter out more nuanced complaints that can't easily be expressed or summarized in such few words.